Golf Course Review of Woburn Golf Club (Marquess, Duke's & Duchess')

 However, it didn’t take long for the course to start going through the gears and virtually every other hole from there on in was superb and everything I had imagined and hoped it would be.
 Each hole is played in almost glorious isolation from the next and the round as a whole is enthralling as you walk the peaceful fairways.

-The tree lined nature of the course, each hole flanked mainly by towering pine, silver birch and chestnut, inevitably requires straight driving and you don’t have to be far off the fairway to be totally blocked out from the green.
+The tree lined nature of the par 72 course, each hole flanked mainly by towering pine, silver birch and chestnut, inevitably requires straight driving and you don’t have to be far off the fairway to be totally blocked out from the green.
 Indeed at times you can actually be on the fairway and still have to work the ball slightly if the hole is located in a certain part of the green.

 There’s no denying that the Duke’s course becomes very narrow at times and I must admit that I’m not a fan of ‘strategically placed’ trees but for the whole the Duke’s remains very playable.
+My only other major gripe was that there are quite a few times where steep slopes will feed the ball towards trouble; to the right of the first, to the left of the fifth and to the right of the 14th are three cases in point.
+On each occasion you may well lose your ball and be overly punished for only a slightly wayward shot.

 There are many holes I could mention in more detail but amongst the highlights were the short third, played dramatically downhill to a wickedly sloping green in a mini amphitheatre of trees, rhododendrons, gorse and other shrubbery, the 13th, where you must play across a chasm to a plateau green, and the 17th, which curves beautifully through the surrounding trees.